pa1avg/build-project-timeline-analysis/README.md

 - A heatmap is plotted to visualize the correlations.

 ### Step-8: Model Building and Evaluation
-- The project uses three different approaches for predicting the target column (project timeline):
+- The project uses two different approaches for predicting the target column (project timeline):

 - A Random Forest Regressor model, Linear Regression model and Long Short-Term Memory (LSTM) model are trained and evaluated using Milestone-based Duration Calculation and Forecasted Date and Delay based prediction.